econia-labs/emojicoin-dot-fun/src/cloud-formation/README.md

-1. If you haven't already deployed a VPC stack, [create the stack with GitSync], then monitor [GitSync events][gitsync event] in the [GitSync status dashboard].
+1. If you haven't already deployed a VPC stack, [create the stack with GitSync], then monitor [GitSync events][gitsync event] in the [GitSync status dashboard] or with [`rain`].
 After it has deployed, repeat for the indexer.

 ## Querying endpoints

 ### Public endpoints

-Once you have [deployed a stack](#setup), query the public endpoint for your deployment environment:
+Once you have [deployed an indexer stack](#setup), query the public endpoint for your deployment environment:

 1. Set your stack name: